columnar-tech/dbc/docs/index.md

 # dbc

 dbc is a command-line tool for installing and managing [ADBC](https://arrow.apache.org/adbc) drivers.
+Get up and running with ADBC in just three steps:

 <br/>1.
 Install dbc (see [Installation](./getting_started/installation.md) for more options):